 It goes without saying that the more robust a password requirements policy, the harder it is for cybercriminals to infiltrate a business.
 However, many companies still have not addressed password protocol, and allow users to set up ineffective and weak passwords.
-Requiring unique ‘strong’ passwords for individual accounts, or implementing single-sign on solutions, helps reduce risk, along with implementing multi-factor authentication whereby access is gained only after successful submission of various pieces of information as an additional layer on top of the password control – such as requiring input of a numerical code texted to a mobile device.
+Requiring unique ‘strong’ passwords for individual accounts, or implementing single-sign-on solutions, helps reduce risk, along with implementing multi-factor authentication whereby access is gained only after successful submission of various pieces of information as an additional layer on top of the password control – such as requiring the input of a numerical code texted to a mobile device.

 8. Personalise anti-spam settings

 Malware can be activated via an attachment.
-However, webmail servers can be configured to block potentially suspicious attachments, identified by extension type – such as .exe, vbs, or scr.
+However, webmail servers can be configured to block potentially suspicious attachments, identified by extension types – such as .exe, vbs, or scr.
 A show file extension function is also useful to help users avoid accessing malware via attachments.

 9. Block pop-ups, disable macros, disallow data transfer via USB

-Increasingly, malware is spread through invitations to download macros incorporated within every-day type documents.
+Increasingly, malware is spread through invitations to download macros incorporated within everyday type documents.
 A robust policy defining download privileges and regulating rights per employee can extend protection across the business.

 10. Turn off immediately if suspicious activity is detected

 And finally, if an attack is suspected, advice is to disconnect from the web.
-At an early stage in the attack, this can prevent malware establishing itself, but may also prevent ransomware spreading to other areas of the business.
+At an early stage in the attack, this can prevent malware from establishing itself, but may also prevent ransomware from spreading to other areas of the business.

 The National Crime Agency (NCA) and the National Cyber Security Centre offer advice, and the Cyber Security Information Sharing Partnership (CiSP) is a national forum where businesses can discuss cyber issues.